Josna16/US-Election-EDA/README.md

 # US-Election-EDA
-An Exploratory Data Analysis (EDA) on the transcripts of election rally speeches of candidates Joe Biden and Donald Trump that was held in the month of October.
+An Exploratory Data Analysis (EDA) on the transcripts of election rally speeches of candidates Joe Biden and Donald Trump was held in the month of October.